ohgodimlemon/ToxiGuard-arygupta04-X-ohgodimlemon-/README.md

 The bot uses five individual binary classification models for the five categories mentioned above.
 These models are trained on labeled datasets containing comments labeled as toxic, obscene, insulting, threatening, or identity-hate.
 The following steps are used for classification:

 1. Preprocess the message.
-2. Pass the message through the corresponding model.
+2. Pass the message through five trained models.
 3. Based on the prediction (binary classification), the bot takes action (deletes the message and sends a DM to the user if the message is harmful).

 ### Models

-Each model checks for a specific category of harmful content:
+Each of the five models check for a specific category of harmful content:

 1. **Toxic**: Identifies toxic language or behavior that promotes hostility or negativity.
 2. **Obscene**: Detects obscene or inappropriate language.